binkley/modern-java-practices/README.md

 ## Recent significant changes

+- Gradle: Refactor to JVM21 build, with Version Catalogs, build caching, and support for dependency verification/locking and SBOMs.

 - Gradle: remove use of `testsets` plugin for integration testing in favor of native Gradle.
 This is in support of Gradle 8